learn-co-curriculum/hs-fwitter-ar-relationships-lab/README.md

 ### Bonus Challenge!

 Start tracking followers!
-This is a little trickier but Michael Hartl has a good explanation of how to set this up in his Rails tutorial here: https://www.railstutorial.org/book/following_users#sec-a_problem_with_the_data_model
+This is a little trickier but Michael Hartl has a good explanation of how to set this up in his Rails tutorial [here](https://www.railstutorial.org/book/following_users#sec-a_problem_with_the_data_model).

 This is a problem worth learning how to handle because there are many apps where users take on multiple roles - like AirBnB, eBay (users can be both buyers and sellers) or even potentially Uber (maybe a driver wants to hire a car on his day off!).